ishuar/terraform-aws-vpc/examples/simple/.config/header.md

 $ terraform apply
 ```

+>>**INFO:** :warning: Please comment or update the backend.tf configuration accordingly in your local set up :warning:

 ## Destroying Resources

 To destroy the resources created by this Terraform configuration, run the following command.